andersfischernielsen/FlowIT-Second-Year-Project/README.md

 It is not in the scope of the project to support nested events on a workflow as is possible in the full specification of DCR graphs.
 No handling for restoring the system after crashes has been implemented.

+## Testing

+A variety of testing approaches have been used to test the system during development.
+These include unit, integration, system, and acceptance testing in varying degrees.
+Acceptance testing has been applied after some initial tests were developed.
+A testing evaluation was performed nearing the end of the project to decide on which modules should be tested, and in which order.
+Some components play a larger role than others in the system and have therefore been put through more scrutinising tests.
+The coverage analysis tool JetBrains DotCover assisted in this by providing coverage analysis and an overview of the test coverage.

 ## DCR Graphs
 DCR Dynamic Condition Response Graphs (DCR graphs) enables the creation of non-linear workflows.
 A detailed explanation of DCR graphs can be seen here (LINK).